kubevirt/monitoring/docs/runbooks/VirtOperatorRESTErrorsBurst.md

 ## Meaning

-More than 80% of the rest calls in virt-operator pods failed in the last hour.
+More than 80% of the rest calls in virt-operator pods failed in the last 5 minutes.

 ## Impact